python-semver/python-semver/README.rst

     >>> import semver

 Working with the library is quite straightforward.
-To turn a version string into the different parts, use the :func:`semver.parse` function:
+To turn a version string into the different parts, use the `semver.parse` function:

 .. code-block:: python